0x444454/mandelbr8/README.md

 ### C128 80 column mode:
 - First pass: 80x50, 16 colors
-- Second pass: 160x100, 16 colors (64 KB VDC RAM required)
+- Second pass: 640x200, 16 colors (64 KB VDC RAM required)

-Note: The 80x50 text mode is experimental and has not been tested on a CRT display.
+Note: All VDC modes are experimental and have not been tested on a CRT display.

 ### VIC-20
 - First pass: 22x22, 16 colors